 AISC Specification (SPEC) Chapter D on tension members does not cover block shear failure explicitly.
 But, it directs the engineer to the Specification Section J4.3

-Where, Anv = net area in shear.
-Ant = net area in tension.
-Agv = gross area in shear.

 Basically, equation J4-5 above limits the shear strength to the smaller of 0.6 Fu Anv and 0.6 Fy Agv.
 That is the smaller of the shear yield and ultimate strength.

 Example 2.8 Calculate the block shear strength of the single angle tension member considered in Examples 2.2 and 2.3.
 The single angle L 4 x 4 x 3/8 made from A36 steel is connected to the gusset plate with 5/8 in. diameter bolts as shown below.
 The bolt spacing is 3 in. center-to-center and the edge distances are 1.5 in and 2.0 in as shown in the Figure below.